opencivicdata/docs.opencivicdata.org/proposals/drafts/reconciliation.rst

 - merge method
 - split method

-publishers will get notifications if the entities they uploaded are changed by another publisher, and can take action?
+publishers will get notifications if the entities they uploaded are changed by another publisher, and can take action.

 Bulk access